Awale-Abdi/AWS-SQL-Data-Analysis-Pipeline/README.md

   - `A1 - Analysis of Carrier On-Time Performance by Awale Abdi.pdf` – full executive-style report with visual insights and findings
   - `A1 - Analysis of Carrier On-Time Performance by Awale Abdi-1.txt` – well-documented SQL queries used in Athena
   - `README.md` – project overview, methodology, and actionable insights summary
-  - `Visualizations/` – contains AWS QuickSight charts and Athena-exported CSVs used to generate visual insights:
+- `Visualizations/` – contains subfolders organizing the visual assets used in the report:
-    - `Question 1 Visualization.png`, `Visualization 2.png`, ... – QuickSight bar, line, and scatter charts
-    - `CSV 1.csv`, `CSV 4.3.csv`, etc. – Athena query result exports used for chart creation
+- `Quicksight Visualizations/` – exported charts created using Amazon QuickSight:
+    - Includes bar charts, line graphs, scatterplots, and other visuals used throughout the PDF report
+- `Various CSVs Generated for Making Visualizations (not all used)/` – CSV files exported from AWS Athena query results:
+    - Includes raw data slices prepared for chart creation or intermediate analysis

 ## 🧩 Challenges Faced
 - Dataset limited to January 2023 (no seasonal trends possible).